+34 620 10 75 37info@nanbiosis.com

 Read More

 U26-S03.
-NMR-HRMAS Metabolomic Studies 14T
+Metabolomic Studies

 Metabolomic Studies

 The service is intended for undergoing metabolic studies.
-Thanks to a 14 T nmr equipment equipped with thermostatic automatic sampler
+Thanks to a 14 T NMR equipment equipped with thermostatic automatic sampler.

 Customer benefits